ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-First, we _declare_ the class with `class Hero {`.
-This creates a _type_ named `Hello` (that's the first verity about types, every type outside structures is in reality a class).
+First, we _declare_ the class with `class Hero`.
+This creates a _type_ named `Hero` (that's the first verity about types, every type outside structures is in reality a class).
 Then, we set up its _members_, an equivalent to structures' properties.
 But look at the `private` keyword.
 This indicates that this members are available only from _the inside_ of the class ; that means no one will be able to access these members outside the class.
 So, how can we do our fight function?

 Well, here is how it goes: